-Think of MMSR in terms of school readiness like a group of children working on a puzzle some may be working on the edges; some are grouping the same color(s); and some are looking at the image on the box, trying to put all the bits together.
+Think of MMSR in terms of school readiness like a group of children working on a puzzle-some may be working on the edges; some are grouping the same color(s); and some are looking at the image on the box, trying to put all the bits together.
 A positive result for the puzzle group is that they worked with each other to fit all the pieces of the puzzle together.
-Using the MMSR results, families and early childhood program and school providers work together to help prepare a child to successfully move on from kindergarten.
+Using the MMSR results, families; early childhood program and service providers; school staff; and administrators work together to help prepare children to be successful in school.